andypowe11/Dash-Button-iMessage-Sender/README.md

 Assuming everything worked, you now need to configure the script to run as a daemon.
 Put the dash2imessage.py and dash2imessage.sh scripts somewhere permanent and make sure they are executable.
 Edit the net.andypowe11.dash2imessage.plist file, changing the locations as necessary.
+Note that launchd calls the shell script not the Python script - this allows it to set the environment correctly before running Python.

 Then do the following:

     sudo cp net.andypowe11.dash2imessage.plist /Library/LaunchDaemons/